 There are also some plant foods, though, that one may want to avoid.
 Kimchi, acrylamide in crispy carbs, and alcohol may increase one’s risk, and from a breast cancer perspective, folate in beans and greens may be preferable to folic acid in pills.

 The good news is that numerous vegetables may be protective against breast cancer.
-The most useful are likely cruciferous vegetables (such as broccoli, kale, and cabbage) and allium family vegetables (such as garlic, onions and leeks).
+The most useful are likely cruciferous vegetables (such as broccoli, kale, and cabbage) and allium family vegetables (such as garlic and onions).

 Please consider sharing this post with your loved ones to promote lifelong health.
 This week, NutritionFacts.org daily new videos will focus on colon health (i.e. the scoop on poop).